 PRESSURE COOKING TIP: The amount of water / steam released during pressure cooking can vary from pressure cooker to pressure cooker.
 If you have a jiggle top machine, it will likely release more liquid during the cooking process, and you may want to add an additional ½ cup to 1 cup of water.

 - Dice cooked chicken into approximately ¼” size pieces.
 Measure 1 cup for use, return rest to refrigerator.

 - If using spaghetti or fettuccine noodles, break noodles into thirds.
 Add pasta, 2 teaspoons chicken base and 2 cups water to pressure cooker bowl.

-- If using frozen chunks of chicken in this recipe, add chicken to pressure cooker pot as well.
+- If using frozen chunks of chicken in this recipe, add chicken to pressure cooker pot, too.
+If you’d like to use uncooked chicken, cut it up into bite size pieces and add it to the pot at this time as well.
 (If using fresh chicken, don’t add until after pressure cooking.)
 Pressure cook at HIGH PRESSURE (10 PSI) for 2 minutes using QUICK PRESSURE RELEASE.
+(If you’re using uncooked chicken, increase the time under pressure to 3 minutes.)
 Once pressure has been released, turn off the machine.

 - Mix 1 tablespoon of roasted garlic into the jar of alfredo sauce.

 - Once pressure has been released, unlock and remove the lid, holding it at an angle to release residual heat and steam towards the back.
 Stir the pasta and cooking water briefly.
 If needed, remove the pot and drain excess cooking water.